tasket/wyng-backup/README.md

 `--tag=<tagname[,description]>`

-With `send`, attach a tagname of your choosing to the new backup session/snapshot; this may be repeated on the command line to add multiple tags.
+With `send`, attach a tag name of your choosing to the new backup session/snapshot; this may be repeated on the command line to add multiple tags.
 Specifying an empty '' tag will cause Wyng to ask for one or more tags to be manually input; this also causes `list` to display tag information when listing sessions.